isabella232/sc_Charts/2 - Styling/2 - Script.markdown

 ## Closing

 **Catie**
+That's it.
 There are the days.
 Very nice!

+And that's everything I'd like to cover in this screencast.
+Now you know how to enable and disable various visual features of your charts, and how to provide custom value formatters for their axes.

 **Jessy**
-That's everything I'd like to cover in this screencast.

-how to enable and disable various visual features, and how to provide custom value formatters for you charts' axes.

-**Catie**
 There's a lot more to `Charts` than we've been able to demonstrate in this screencast, including 6 other chart types, various interaction features, multiple data sets, combined graphs, animation, and more.

-**Jessy**
-We highly recommend you check out the GitHub repo , here,
 >point
 [github.com/danielgindi/Charts](github.com/danielgindi/Charts)

-for more information as we really have just scratched the surface.

 **Catie**
-Thanks for watching—and we look forward to seeing all the beautiful and informative charts you all start displaying in your apps.
+We've really just scratched the surface.
+And we look forward to seeing all the beautiful and informative charts you all start displaying in your apps.

 **Jessy**
 Might I suggest going with …Chart-reuse?

-**Catie**
-We're out!